-D. DETERMINING THE INTERVENTIONS NECESSARY TO OPTIMISE THE ACHIEVEMENT OF THE INTENDED OUTCOMES How the Council meets these principles Where you can see Governance in action The Council has a Medium Term Financial Strategy (available on the Council's website as part of the budget for the forthcoming year) which is used to align resources to key priorities.
-Medium Term Financial Strategy The Council has report templates to ensure authors cover all the requirements to enable a decision to be made; they include options appraisal (if required), cost and risk analysis in addition to key signatories such as legal and finance and must include the portfolio holder.
+D. DETERMINING THE INTERVENTIONS NECESSARY TO OPTIMISE THE AG CHIEVEMENT OF THE INTENDED OUTCOMES How the Council meets these principles Where you can see Governance in action The Council has a Medium Term Financial Strategy (available on the Council's Medium Term Financial website as part of the budget for the forthcoming year) which is used to align Strategy resources to key priorities.
+The Council has report templates to ensure authors cover all the requirements to enable a decision to be made; they include options appraisal (if required), cost and risk analysis in addition to key signatories such as legal and finance and must include the portfolio holder.
 Council Decisions All decision-making meetings are held in public and decisions made by Cabinet members and Officers are published in line with the statutory legal requirements, although some items are considered as exempt.
 Minutes of all Council meetings are made available to the public, and members of the public have the opportunity to contribute to Council meetings.
 Complaints procedure The Council has a complaints and feedback system, which records and monitors customer comments, complaints and requests for information.
-The Council has an internal audit service sourced through the Southern Internal Audit Partnership.
+Internal audit The Council has an internal audit service sourced through the Southern Internal Audit Partnership.
 The internal audit service has an annual audit plan based on a risk analysis carried out by the auditors each spring.
-Audit recommendations are Internal audit monitored to ensure that they are completed by the service within a reasonable timeframe, and any actions which are not completed are reported to Executive Board.
+Audit recommendations are monitored to ensure that they are completed by the service within a reasonable timeframe, and any actions which are not completed are reported to Executive Board.
 The scrutiny function as specified by section 9F of the Local Government Act 2000 is carried out by three boards: Governance, Audit and Finance Board, Business and Commercial Services Board, and Operations and Place Shaping Board.
 Meetings of these boards are generally held in public though some items are considered exempt.
 Members of these boards must not also be members of the Cabinet.
 Decisions made by Cabinet may be 'called in' for scrutiny both before and after being put into effect.

-Governance, Audit and Finance Board

-Business and Commercial Services Board

-Operations and Place Shaping Board
+Governance, Audit and Finance Board Business and Commercial Services Board Operations and Place Shaping Board E. DEVELOPING THE COUNCIL'S CAPACITY, INCLUDING THE CAPABILITY AND THE INDIVIDUALS WITHIN IT OF ITS LEADERSHIP OF ITS LEADERSHIP Where you can see Governance in action AND THE INDIVIDUALS WITHIN IT Where you can see